DavidWells/davidwells.io-v1/content/blog/2019-07-01-advanced-package-json-tips.md

 npm run pass-arg --name woot
 ```

-In this example we are running `lol.js` with the arg.
+In this example, we are running `lol.js` with the arg.

 ```js
 const argv = require('minimist')(process.argv.slice(2));